billdonner/ckexplorer/README.md

 ### download
 Retrieve all Images in Background, IOS and TVOS
 ### delete
-Deletes all Images from Cloudkit
+Deletes all Images from Cloudkit, IOS only